Skip to Main Content

 • Address where the reimbursement check should be mailed

-Upon approval, data purchases can be acquired by the department (see Kimberly for details), or you can purchase it yourself and be reimbursed, as long as you have a detailed receipt.
+Upon approval, data purchases can be acquired by the department, or you can purchase it yourself and be reimbursed, as long as you have a detailed receipt.
 Each student can apply up to $3,000 per academic year toward data purchases.

-If you have any questions, please contact Kimberly at khuskins@bu.edu.
+If you have any questions, please contact Kayla at iedcoord@bu.edu.

 Student Travel Grants

-The IED offers travel grants to Economics graduate students to present papers at approved conferences.
-Each student can apply up to $2,000 per academic year toward travel.
-Travel to conferences will be limited until the Fall Semester of the year students defend their thesis or the first six years of their enrollment in the PhD program, whichever is earlier.
+The IED offers travel grants to Economics PhD students to present their original research papers at approved conferences.
+Each student can apply for up to $2,000 per academic year toward travel.
+Grants will be awarded only for travel through the Fall semester of the year students defend their thesis, or the first six years of their enrollment in the PhD program, whichever is earlier.
 Applications should be submitted before accepting a conference invitation unless the student plans on paying for the travel regardless of approval for the grant.
 Applications must be submitted no later than four weeks in advance of the date of travel.
+Please note that travel grant funds cannot be paid in advance of the travel.
+You will receive your grant as a reimbursement after your travel.

-All travel grant applications are required to include a completed and signed cover sheet to include the following information:
+All travel grant applications are required to include a completed and signed cover sheet.

 • Conference name and dates